 Key, ID Card and Access Request Policy

-Administrative unit head: Deans of Art, Architecture, Engineering and Humanities and all assistant, associate deans and administrative assistants.
+Administrative unit head: Deans of Art, Architecture, Engineering and Humanities; assistant and associate deans; and administrative assistants.

 Key/ID card: A Cooper Union door key or a Cooper Union ID card.

-Access Request: Properly prepared access request form by student or faculty submitted to the appropriate school concerned requesting access to a classroom, lab, shop, or any room in which access is required.
+Access Request: A properly prepared access request form, by student or faculty, submitted to the appropriate school, requesting access to a classroom, lab, shop, or any room in which access is required.

 The Office of Public Safety is committed to provide a safe and secure environment for all members of The Cooper Union and visitors to the institution.
 The mission of Cooper Union’s Office of Public Safety is to facilitate and strengthen partnerships with all Cooper Union faculty, staff, and students and to ensure a safe learning environment that supports academic freedom, respect for the individual, tolerance, and the open exchange of ideas.